solatis/leonmergen/_posts/2015-03-17-on-buying-opensource-from-a-serious-business.markdown

 ##### The consumer wins?

 That depends on your definition of consumer and winning.
 For the right kind of audience that wants to quickly develop a MVP and wants that to be as painless as possible, then I agree that this is a very good development.
-However, if you are a established and looking to do serious business with another business, you want to be sure you're not buying into anything with only a short-term vision and sustainability.
+However, if none of your customers would pay for your services or product, you agree that you wouldn't be able to run a business.
+If you use the product/service of another business without making sure they can make a living out of it, you are killing your business partners and therefore shooting yourself in the foot.
+In other words, you want to be sure you're not buying into anything with only a short-term vision and sustainability.
 You want to know the long-term vision of profitability.
 And if that vision is "we will be selling support", and they have investors behind them, you know you are being lied to: the investors are funding the development of the technology, and are not committed towards the software; they are committed to being acquired by a big player.
+And acquiring you as a customer is a means towards that goal, rather than the goal itself.

 One could argue that any business could be acquired, even when you pay for the software.
 However, when the product is profitable, there is far less need to change it.
 When the product is given away for free, other means of monetization need to be implemented after acquisition.